ess-dmsc/events-nmx-classify/README.md

 * to compile: cmake ../path/to/source && make

 ### Where is the raw data? ###
-H5 files analyzed by the program can be found on the DMSC cluster at:
+Raw and analyzed data files can be found on the DMSC cluster at:
 /nfs/groups/nmx/data

 ### Who do I talk to? ###